viktor111/BoricaNet/README.md

 var paymentPayload = borica.GeneratePayload();
 ```

-3. Or generate html form as string directly with hiddeen input
+3. Or generate html form as string directly with hidden input
 - Using `isDev: true` will generate with borica's dev url
 - Using `isDev: false` will generate with borica production url
 ```csharp